aoxi58/aoxi58/README.md

 - 👋 Hi, I’m @aoxi58 / my discord : aoxi#1171 / aoxi58
 - 👀 I’m interested in mtb and IT
-- 🌱 I’m currently learning python (LJR PTSI-PT)
+- 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on HA projects